-Flexible working - it’s certainly in demand: the CIPD found that 68% of UK employees would like to work flexibly.
+Flexible working - it’s certainly in demand: a study by ADP reported found that 60% of UK employees would like to work flexibly.

 And it can certainly do wonders for your team - a study by ACAS showed flexible working improved personal and team effectiveness and reduced work-related stress.